Color-Kinematics Duality and Dual Conformal Symmetry for A Four-loop Form Factor in N=4 SYM: Integrand Construction (II): Constraints and Solution

-As a further important check, the final form factor result must be independent of the free parameters.
-We find that the free parameters indeed cancel after performing a simplification operation for the integrand, which is briefly explained as follows.
-The first step is to perform the color decomposition by expressing the trivalent color factors $C_i$ in terms of $N_c$ and ${\tilde f}^{a_1a_2a_3}= {\rm tr}(T^{a_1}T^{a_2}T^{a_3}) -{\rm tr}(T^{a_1}T^{a_3}T^{a_2})$, giving both $N_c$-leading and $N_c$-subleading contributions as
+Finally, as an important check, the final form factor result must be independent of these free parameters.
+We check that all the free parameters manifestly drop out after performing a simplification of the integrand sketched as follows.
+We first simplify the color factors by expressing the trivalent color factors $C_i$ in terms of $N_c$ and ${\tilde f}^{a_1a_2a_3}= {\rm tr}(T^{a_1}T^{a_2}T^{a_3}) -{\rm tr}(T^{a_1}T^{a_3}T^{a_2})$, giving both $N_c$-leading and $N_c$-subleading contributions as \footnote{ Let us give some details about \eqref{eq:simplified4loop}.
+There are 76 topologies in \eqref{eq:fullcolor-4loop} contributing to $ {\cal I}_{\rm pl}^{(4)}$, for example $(\rm{A_i})$ and $(\rm{B_i})$ in Figure~\ref{fig:phi2tops}; while 138 topologies contribute to $ {\cal I}_{\rm np}^{(4)}$, including $(\rm{C_i})$ in Figure~\ref{fig:phi2tops}.
+Also, 28 topologies contribute to both $ {\cal I}_{\rm pl}^{(4)}$ and $ {\cal I}_{\rm np}^{(4)}$, such as ($\rm{A_3}$) and ($\rm{B_3}$).
+Note that 43 topologies have zero color factors and do not contribute to \eqref{eq:simplified4loop}, such as ($\rm{D_2}$), but they are necessary to fulfill the CK duality.}